 Citizens' assembly on public broadcasting

 In their coalition agreement published on 4 March 2026, the SPD and CDU in the German state of Brandenburg agreed to hold a Citizens' Assembly on the reform of public service broadcasting.
 The mini-public is to be based at the state parliament and accompany the ‘necessary reform process’.
+The task of the mini-public is to draw up recommendations on the future of public service broadcasting, for example regarding transparency, efficiency and regional roots.

 The coalition agreement states the following on this topic: "Public service broadcasting will be further reformed, made more efficient and given a clearer mandate.
 Contributions should remain stable and transparent.
 Local and regional private media are also important for independent information and opinion-forming."